maxrmorrison/torchcrepe/README.md

 makes sense to mask these less reliable pitch values.
 However, the harmonicity can be noisy and the pitch has quantization artifacts. `torchcrepe` provides a `filters` submodule for this.
-The window sizes of the filters and harmonicity threshold should be tuned to your data, if used at all.
+The window sizes of the filters and harmonicity threshold should be tuned to your data.
 For clean speech, a 10-20 millisecond window has worked.

 ```